CynthiaBrady/ticket-lifecycle-examples/README.md

 - Resolution

 <h2>Lifecycle Stages</h2>
-1.Login to osTicket as the agent.
+1.Log in to osTicket as the agent.
 You will see all the tickets displayed.
 </p>
 <br />